Mongol Empire: Legacy

 The Mongol Empire, at its height of being the largest contiguous empire in history, had a lasting impact while unifying large regions.
-Some such as eastern and western Russia, and western parts of China, remain unified today.
+Some, such as eastern and western Russia, and western parts of China, remain unified today.
 Mongols might have assimilated into local populations after the fall of the empire, and some of their descendants adopted local religions.
 For example, the eastern khanate adopted Buddhism, and the three western khanates adopted Islam, largely under Sufi influence.

 The non-military achievements of the Mongol Empire include the introduction of a writing system, a Mongol alphabet based on the characters of the Old Uyghur, which is still used in Mongolia.

-Tokhtamysh and the armies of the Golden Horde initiate the Siege of Moscow (1382).
+Tokhtamysh and the armies of the Golden Horde initiate the siege of Moscow in 1382.

 Moscow rose to prominence while it was still under the rule of the Mongol-Tatar yoke, some time after Russian rulers were accorded the status of tax collectors for the Mongols.
 The fact that the Russians collected tribute and taxes for the Mongols meant that the Mongols themselves rarely visited the lands which they owned.
 The Russians eventually gained military power, and their ruler Ivan III completely overthrew the Mongols and formed the Russian Tsardom.
 After the Great Stand on the Ugra River proved that the Mongols were vulnerable, the Grand Duchy of Moscow gained independence.

 Europe's knowledge of the known world was immensely expanded by the information which was brought back to it by ambassadors and merchants.
-When Columbus sailed in 1492, his mission was to reach Cathay, the land of the Grand Khan in China.
+When Christopher Columbus sailed in 1492, his mission was to reach Cathay, the land of the Grand Khan in China.

 Some studies indicate the Black Death, which devastated Europe in the 1340s, may have traveled from China along the trade routes of the Mongol Empire.
 In 1347, the Genoese possessor of Caffa, a great trade emporium on the Crimean Peninsula, came under siege by an army of Mongol warriors under the command of Janibeg.
 After a protracted siege during which the Mongol army was reportedly withering from disease, they decided to use the infected corpses as a biological weapon.
 The corpses were catapulted over the city walls, infecting the inhabitants.
 The Genoese traders fled, transferring the plague via their ships into the south of Europe, from where it rapidly spread.
 The total number of deaths worldwide from the pandemic is estimated at 75–200 million with up to 50 million deaths in Europe alone.